Heterogeneous Treatment and Spillover Effects under Clustered Network Interference: Simulation Study

-Tables \ref{tab:10clusters}, \ref{tab:20clusters}, \ref{tab:30clusters} report the results for the first scenario \ref{tab:second_scenario} for the performance of the estimator in the correctly detected leaves.
-We only report the results of the estimation procedure on the tree built with the composite splitting rule, as the spitting rule would only affect the identification of the heterogeneous sub-populations but not the estimation of the causal effects once these sub-populations are correctly detected.
+Table \ref{tab:30clusters} reports the results for the first scenario \ref{tab:second_scenario} for the performance of the estimator in the correctly detected leaves in the case of 30 clusters. \review{Results for the cases of 10 and 20 clusters are reported in the Online Appendix.} We only report the results of the estimation procedure on the tree built with the composite splitting rule, as the spitting rule would only affect the identification of the heterogeneous sub-populations but not the estimation of the causal effects once these sub-populations are correctly detected.
 The estimator is able to estimate the heterogeneous treatment and spillover effects without bias and its precision grows as the number of clusters increases.
 Interestingly, NCT provides more accurate estimates of the heterogeneous spillover effects than the treatment effects.
 This is due to the larger number of units with $(W_{ik}=0, G_{ik}=1)$ than those with $(W_{ik}=1, G_{ik}=0)$, by definition of the network exposure (by design, units with $(W_{ik}=0, G_{ik}=1)$ are on average 50\% more than units with $(W_{ik}=1, G_{ik}=0)$).
 The higher precision in the estimation of the spillover effects is also reflected in the identification of the heterogeneous subgroups, which is more accurate when splits are targeted to the minimization of the MSE of the spillover effect (Figure \ref{fig:correct_leaves}).

 For the second scenario with different causal rules for each causal effect, we only report the results for simulations with 30 clusters.
-Figure \ref{fig:correct_leaves_4_rules} depicts the average number of correctly discovered heterogeneous causal rules with composite splitting rule or effect-specific splitting rules targeted to the treatment effect or the spillover effect.
+Figure \ref{fig:correct_leaves_4_rules} depicts the average number of correctly discovered heterogeneous causal rules with the composite splitting rule or effect-specific splitting rules targeted to the treatment effect or the spillover effect.